The 15 Best Croissants In Melbourne

 If you prefer the classics, their traditional French croissant is flaky, buttery, and soft.
 However, for those that prefer something different, Lune bakes different monthly specials, such as their November Baklava Kouign Amann, or their September Roman Cream bun.

 If you don’t mind a lengthy queue, head to one of their stores and see what Lune Croissanterie has on offer.
 They now have outlets in the CBD, Fitzroy and Armadale and, for those in Queensland, South Brisbane.
-Plus there are rumours of a Sydney store opening in 2024.
+Plus, the team have finally launched a Sydney store, after a couple of false starts.

 Should you find yourself in the Harbour City, here are the Best Croissant Shops in Sydney